What are fleas & ticks?

 Both cat and dog fleas live in large numbers in our area, though cat fleas are most widespread in Texas and across the country.
 Despite their descriptive names, both cat and dog fleas feed on various hosts, including rodents, wild animals, people, and of course, cats and dogs.
 The physical difference between dog and cat fleas is only noticeable under a microscope.

 Ticks are another type of ectoparasite, feeding on their host’s blood from the outside of the body.
 They also feed on a variety of hosts, including people, our pets, rodents, and most other wild animals.

 There are many species of ticks living across the United States, with the deer tick being the most significant concern in our area.
-Deer ticks have an orange-brown body with its mouthparts, the area behind its head (scutum), and legs being darker or a black color.
+Deer ticks have an orange-brown body with its mouthparts, the area behind its head (scutum), and legs being darker or black in color.
 Ticks are not insects, they are arachnids, and therefore, adults have eight legs.
 Like fleas, ticks are also wingless.

 Are fleas & ticks dangerous?

 During the feeding process, ticks can transmit diseases they are carrying to their host.
 In our area, deer ticks live in vast numbers.
 Deer ticks carry and spread the bacterium Borrelia burgdorferi, which causes Lyme disease.
 Lyme disease is a debilitating disease for both people and animals and causes many symptoms, including fever, headache, fatigue, and a telltale “bullseye” skin rash.